eudoxia0/eudoxia0.github.io/article/_posts/2026-01-12-letting-claude-play-text-adventures.md

 online.

 [_Anchorhead_][ah], which I played years ago, is a Lovecraft-inspired text adventure by Michael S. Gentry.
-It takes on the order of hundrds of turns to win across multiple in-game days.
+It takes on the order of hundreds of turns to win across multiple in-game days.
 And the game world is huge and very open.
 In other
 words: a perfect long-horizon task.